Winnebago Ekko Recalls

 Private party versus Dealership Purchase of a used RV

 Similar to buying from a dealership, buying from a private party also presents risks.
-Private sellers may not be aware of issues or may not convey issues that are know.
-Many used private coaches do not have maintenance documentation available to understand the history of the coach and the problems that have occurred.
+Private sellers may not be aware of issues or may fail to disclose known issues.
+Many owners of used private coaches do not provide maintenance documentation, which makes it hard to track the coach’s history and past issues.
+Keep in mind that all RVs need regular maintenance, and you will need to make repairs as they age.

 Independent NRVIA Inspection (performed by a Certified Inspector)